Jacob Stallings Player Props: Marlins vs. Mets

-After going 0-for-3 in his most recent game, Jacob Stallings and the Miami Marlins take on the New York Mets (who will start Tylor Megill) at 1:10 PM ET on Friday.
+On Saturday, Jacob Stallings (coming off going 0-for-3) and the Miami Marlins play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Twins.

 Jacob Stallings Game Info & Props vs. the Mets